Hoyas history; Colorado uses 3s to dismiss Georgetown 96-73

 NEXT UP

-Colorado will play the winner of Florida State-UNC Greensboro, in search of its first Sweet 16 trip since 1969.
+Colorado will play No. 4 Florida State in search of its first Sweet 16 trip since 1969.

 Georgetown has only two seniors on the roster, but one of them is Jomorko Pickett, who was held to 11 points on 3-for-13 shooting.